Boric acid

 Boric acid, more specifically orthoboric acid, is a compound of boron, oxygen, and hydrogen with formula B(OH)3.
 It may also be called hydrogen orthoborate, trihydroxidoboron or boracic acid.
 It is usually encountered as colorless crystals or a white powder, that dissolves in water, and occurs in nature as the mineral sassolite.
 It is a weak acid that yields various borate anions and salts, and can react with alcohols to form borate esters.

 Boric acid is often used as an antiseptic, insecticide, flame retardant, neutron absorber, or precursor to other boron compounds.

 The term "boric acid" is also used generically for any oxyacid of boron, such as metaboric acid HBO2 and tetraboric acid H2B4O7.

 History

 Orthoboric acid was first prepared by Wilhelm Homberg (1652–1715) from borax, by the action of mineral acids, and was given the name sal sedativum Hombergi ("sedative salt of Homberg").
-However, boric acid and borates have been used since the time of the ancient Greeks for cleaning, preserving food, and other uses.
+However, boric acid and borates have been used since the ancient history for cleaning, preserving food, and other uses.